 In 2012, Nelson guided the Bearcats to one of their best offensive seasons in school history.
 The team scored a program-record 9.54 goals per game and had a pair of players break the single season points record in just 13 contests.
 Four players were named to the all-conference squad in 2012 and a pair of student-athletes were selected as all-academic performers.

-Nelson served as the head coach of Marist from 2009-11, guiding the Red Foxes to eight wins in each of the last two seasons.
-His 2011 team finished the regular season by winning seven straight games (program’s longest win streak) and reaching the Metro Atlantic Athletic Conference tournament for the second straight year.
-They went 4-2 in league play to finish as regular season runnersup.
-His 2010 Marist team won the most regular season games in six years and reached the MAAC tournament for the first time in five seasons.
+Nelson served as the head coach of Marist from 2009-11, guiding the Red Foxes to eight wins in each of his last two seasons.
+His 2011 team finished the regular season by winning seven straight games (program’s longest win streak), reaching the Metro Atlantic Athletic Conference tournament for the second consecutive year.
+They went 4-2 in league play to finish as regular season runners-up.
+At the conclusion of the 2011 season, Nelson was named MAAC Coach of the Year.
+His 2010 Marist team won the most regular season games (8) in six years and reached the MAAC tournament for the first time in five seasons.

-Before taking over at Marist, Nelson was the head coach at Brown for six years, leading the Ivy League members to a top-10 national ranking in 2004 and 2005.
+Before taking over at Marist, Nelson was the head coach at Brown for six seasons, leading the Ivy League members to a top-10 national ranking in 2004 and 2005.
 His 2002 squad went 4-2 in the Ivy, giving Brown its first winning conference season in five years.
-In 2004, Nelson was named New England Coach of the Year after his team went 9-5 and cracked the nation’s top-10.
+In 2004, Nelson was named New England Coach of the Year after his team went 9-5 and was nationally ranked in the top-10.

 Nelson made a name for himself while at Division III Nazareth, where he led the Rochester-based school to NCAA titles in 1992, 1996 and 1997.
 He was the program’s inaugural coach in 1986 and produced 12 NCAA appearances in 15 years, including five national semifinal berths and four straight trips to the championship game (1995-98).
 Nelson’s 1996 Golden Flyers went a perfect 15-0 en route to the program’s second NCAA crown.
 He never had a losing season at Nazareth and concluded his tenure there with 10 consecutive NCAA appearances and 13 straight seasons with 10 or more wins.
 His 177-40 record at Nazareth represented one of the highest win percentages (82%) in the nation over that span.

 Scott and his wife, Lynne, have three sons, Tucker, Jake and Jared.
 Lynne, a former elite soccer player at Nazareth, is also a member of that school’s Hall of Fame.
-Tucker is a current member of the Binghamton lacrosse team, entering his sophomore season in 2013.
+Tucker is a current standout on the Binghamton lacrosse team, entering his senior season in 2015.

 - Assistant Coach

 During a four-year playing career at Marist, Francis logged substantial time as a face-off specialist for the Red Foxes.
-Following a terrific junior campaign, he finished fifth in the nation securing 6.46 ground balls per game, with an outstanding face-off percentage of .576 (seventh nationally).
+Following a terrific junior campaign, he finished fifth in the nation securing 6.46 ground balls per game and obtained an outstanding face-off percentage of .576 (seventh nationally).
 In his final season, Francis won an impressive 158 face-offs and helped push his team to the MAAC semifinals for the first time since 2006.

 Not only was he a standout on the field, but also in the classroom.
 A three-time MAAC All-Academic honoree, Matt earned the President’s Academic Achievement award as a senior- an award that is handed out annually to the male and female student-athlete with the highest cumulative GPA at Marist.

-Continuing his education at Marist, Francis completed his master’s in Business Administration this past spring, serving as an assistant coach on Nelson’s coaching staff in 2011 and again with newly appointed head coach Keegan Wilkinson this past season.
+Continuing his education at Marist, Francis completed his master’s in Business Administration in the spring of 2012.
+He served as an assistant coach on Nelson’s coaching staff in 2011 and once again with newly appointed head coach Keegan Wilkinson in 2012.
 Matt was responsible for face-offs, wing play and was the assistant defensive coordinator for the Red Foxes.
 He also was a big help in the Center for Student-Athlete Enhancement at Marist, serving as an academic advisor and main contact for 10 of 23 athletic programs.
 During his two-year tenure, he helped secure 14 MAAC All-Academic selections and one USILA Scholar All-American.

 - Assistant Coach